coding-to-music/grafana-json-api-infinity-datasource-apache-echarts/README.md

 https://api.bls.gov/publicAPI/v2/timeseries/data/LAUCN040010000000005  -- use this in the browser to test

+https://api.bls.gov/publicAPI/v2/timeseries/data/LNS14000000  -- use this in the browser to test

 https://api.bls.gov/publicAPI/v2/timeseries/data/  - use this in the datasource - will say Method not allowed

 /LAUCN040010000000005 -- don't use this, use Series ID	:	LNS14000000